 On June 19, 2020, the City Council adopted an urgency ordinance to help support and reactivate local businesses by temporarily allowing expanded dining and retail options on the sidewalk, in on-street parking spaces, public parking plazas and/or privately-owned shopping areas and parking lots.
-The program is in effect for 90 days and will expire September 17, 2020.
-There is no fee to apply for this permit.

 On July 16, 2020, the City Council added personal services and fitness studios to the types of businesses that are allowed to apply for a temporary outdoor use permit.
 Follow the steps below to understand your options and apply.